Top 11 Vitamins For Diabetes – Important Tool in Diabetes Control

 Vitamin B12 is also available in the form of an injection.
 You need a prescription from a physician for a Vitamin B12 injection.

 9. Cinnamon and diabetes

 Physicians have long been intrigued by the beneficial effects of cinnamon on human health.

 In December 2003, an excellent scientific study was published in Diabetes Care, (31) in which cinnamon powder was used in 60 patients with Type 2 diabetes.
 Three daily doses, 1 gram, 3 grams and 6 grams were used.
 There was a decrease in blood glucose by 18-29%.
 Serum triglycerides also decreased by 23-30%.
 Patients consuming 6 grams of cinnamon powder per day appeared to have achieved results earlier (at 20 days), but at 40 days, all doses had the same efficacy in lowering blood glucose and triglycerides level.

 Glupride multi contains Alpha Lipoic Acid-Chromium Picolinate-Cinnamon in high doses.
 It also contains Vanadium, Co Q10, Zinc, Magnesium, Vitamin B12, B1, B2, B3, B6, B9, Selenium and other vitamins……. a total of 21 vitamins and minerals.
 Find out more about Glupride Multi

-A number of diabetic herbs have been used around the wold since the ancient times.
-DiaHerbs is a special formulation of Five Herbs that have been shown to support healthy glucose levels in many scientific studies.
+A number of diabetic herbs have been used around the world since the ancient times.
+DiaHerbs is a special formulation of six Herbs that have been shown to support healthy glucose levels in many scientific studies.